mentorme-app/server/README.md

 **Params:** Valid user ID.

-**Payload:** an object containing the property/properties you want to update.
+**Payload:** an object containing the User property/properties you want to update.

 ```js
 {